ONE LIFE WITNESS

 A Common, Sacred Place to Begin Again

-For 31 years, RCND has worked to prevent and rectify the unjust, inequitable violence that segregates our community and diminishes our humanity.
+For 32 years, RCND has worked to prevent and rectify the unjust, inequitable violence that segregates our community and diminishes our humanity.
 We have pursued slow, persistent peace in practices that search out the deep roots of violence in our systems and our souls.
 We have walked in transformative relationship alongside hundreds of neighbors on every side of violent harm.

-Over 1000 times in those 31 years, we have measured this pursuit of boundless belonging against a Durham where one of our own kills another of our own.
+Over 1,000 times in those 32 years, we have measured this pursuit of boundless belonging against a Durham where one of our own kills another of our own.
 Living in that tension, we are mindful of how easy it can be to look past, shut out, and talk over this chasm in our common life.
 Facing generations of communal trauma laid bare, fight and flight are intuitive responses.
 When some Durham neighbor is shot most every day—someone killed most every week—compassionate attention is costly indeed.
-Such is the self-replicating nature of our violence: efficiently reproducing in our acts of reaction and prevention, steering us back toward familiar corners while neighbors suffer alone.
+Such is the self-replicating nature of our violence: efficiently reproducing in our reaction and prevention, steering us back toward familiar corners while neighbors suffer alone.

 For all these reasons, we offer the following as practices for renewing our sacred attention.
 Ways of making intentional space to feel, own, and name what violence costs our community.
 Pathways of response to overwhelming tragedy, and witness to the immeasurable worth of every one life.
 Things every one of us could do.
 Not as a place to end.
 But as common, sacred space to begin, and begin again, and again, and again.